newtdb/db/doc/how-it-works.rst

 returning persistent objects.
 It also provides a convenience API for raw data searches.

-Finally, newt adds additional convenience APIs to more directly support it's intended audience.
+Finally, Newt adds additional convenience APIs to more directly support it's intended audience.
 These are intended to augment but not hide ZODB and RelStorage.
 Some of these are just aliases.
-It will be possible to integrate new with existing ZODB applications.
+It will be possible to integrate Newt with existing ZODB applications.